isomerpages/moe-meetoh/_for-parents/For Parents/Other Key Information.md

 <p>(d)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Abstinence before
 marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.</p>
-<p>You may click <a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">here</a> (please
+<p>You may click <a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">here</a> for
-insert hyperlink: <a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-sexuality-education</a>)
-for more information on MOE Sexuality Education.</p>
+more information on MOE Sexuality Education.</p>
 <p><strong>Overview of MEE TOH School’s SEd Programme for 2025</strong>
 </p>
 <p>4.
 SEd is delivered in a holistic manner through the school curriculum.
 The content for SEd is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> (please insert hyperlink: <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-sexuality-education-scope</a>) for more information on the scope of SEd in the school curriculum.</p>
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of SEd in the school curriculum.</p>
 <p>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The subjects that incorporate topics
 on sexuality include:</p>
 <p>a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Science (Primary 5)</p>